arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 author: 'José Bagur, Taddy Chung'
 ---

-A microcontroller (usually called MCU) is an integrated circuit (IC) typically used for specific applications or tasks.
-Usually, this type of IC gathers information from its surroundings, process it, and generates specific outputs according to input data.
-Microcontrollers are everywhere; they are an essential part of modern embedded systems.
+A microcontroller unit (also known as MCU) is an integrated circuit (IC) typically used to perform specific applications or tasks.
+Usually, this type of IC gathers information or data from its surroundings, process it, and generates specific outputs according to the gathered data.
+Microcontrollers today are everywhere; they are an essential part of modern embedded systems that can be found practically everywhere in our world, from smartwatches to electric vehicles; they are even on the Martian surface right now.

+One essential part of a microcontroller is its **memory**; memory stores information temporarily or permanently in microcontrollers and can be used for several purposes.
+This article talks about memory organization in microcontrollers, focusing on those present in Arduino® boards.
+Also, several ways to manage, measure, and optimize memory usage in Arduino-based systems are discussed in the article.

 ## What is Memory?

-Memory blocks are essential and fundamental in modern computing systems, especially microcontroller-based embedded systems.
-Memory blocks are electronic devices, usually semiconductor devices, that store and retrieve information or data; the CPU of the microcontroller uses and processes data stored in memory blocks for acting in a certain way.
+Memory blocks are essential parts of modern embedded systems, especially microcontroller-based ones. **Memory blocks are semiconductor devices that store and retrieve information or data**; a microcontroller central processing unit (CPU) uses and processes data stored in memory blocks to perform specific tasks.

+As shown in the image below, memory blocks in microcontrollers are usually described as **arrays**.
+Memory arrays are divided into **cells** that can store data and be accessed using a unique identifier representing its **address** or position relative to the memory array.
+Information in memory cells is stored using binary digits (bits), usually organized in bytes (8-bits); it can also be retrieved later by the MCU or other components of a microcontroller-based system.

 ## Memory Architectures 101